Manila–Cavite Expressway: Sangley Point extension

 A proposal to extend the expressway from Kawit to Sangley Point Airport in Cavite City was submitted to the Department of Public Works and Highways in 2017 by CAVITEx Holdings, Inc. The proposed project aims to construct a 4.63 km viaduct.
 Its cost is yet to be determined as it awaits approval from the government.
 It is not to be confused with Segment 5.3, which will branch from Noveleta to Cavite City.

+Years later, the proposed Sangley Boulevard forms part of the Sangley Point International Airport (SPIA) project.
+It is planned as a 4.90-kilometer expressway linking CAVITEX near Island Cove in Kawit with Sangley Point International Airport in Cavite City, providing a dedicated connection between the existing expressway network and the proposed airport.